Vaibhav-Khera/Machine-Learning-Algorithms/Gradient Descent/Combined-Cycle-Power-Plant-using GD/README.md

 - Exhaust Vacuum (V) in the range 25.36-81.56 cm Hg
 - Net hourly electrical energy output (EP) 420.26-495.76 MW

-The averages are taken from various sensors located around the plant that record the ambient variables every second.
+NOTE: The averages are taken from various sensors located around the plant that record the ambient variables every second.
 The variables are given without normalization.